Meet the Advisors

 Chris Stone serves as an Academic Advisor for Distance Learning Students at Culverhouse College of Business.
 In addition to advising, he teaches GBA 245: Distance Learning Seminar, part of the college’s Business LEAD program.
 A graduate of The University of Minnesota and Westminster College, Chris came to The University of Alabama in 2018 to pursue a passion for working with students and supporting their educational and professional pursuits.
 Outside of work, he enjoys listening to a variety of podcasts on history, mythology, folklore, and politics.

-Jessica Trullis a first-year Academic Advisor who moved to Culverhouse after four years in the Office of the University Registrar.
+Jessica Trull is the Assistant Registrar for Culverhouse Student Services, who moved to the college after four years in the Office of the University Registrar.
 Jessica completed a Bachelor of Arts in English with a double minor in Creative Writing and Women’s Studies in 2009.
 Soon after, she received a Master of Arts in Gender and Race studies.
 She earned a BAMA from BAMA!
 She loves working for the University of Alabama and has a strong passion for education and student success.

 Jessica enjoys reading and writing poetry, fiction, creative nonfiction, and philosophical/theoretical perspectives.
 Her favorite poets are Dorothy Parker, Audre Lorde, and Adrienne Rich.
 Her favorite fiction writers are Flannery O’Connor, Toni Morrison, and Zora Neale Hurston.
 Beyond reading and writing, Jessica loves sports—her favorites being College Football and Major League Baseball.
 As you can see from her photo, she shares her love of Alabama Football with her four-legged baby, Snoop.
 Roll Tide!